vittoriom/CleanroomLogger/INTEGRATION.md

 #### Where Carthage stores files

 Carthage puts its files within a top-level directory called `Carthage` at the root of your project’s directory structure (i.e., the `Carthage` directory is a sibling of the `Cartfile`).
-Within this directory are two more directories: `Build`, which contains the frameworks built by Carthage; and `Checkouts`, which contains fully populated directory structures for each repository specified in the `Cartfile`.
+Within this directory are two more directories: `Build`, which contains any frameworks built by Carthage; and `Checkouts`, which contains fully populated directory structures for each repository specified in the `Cartfile`.

-> We recommend adding `Carthage/` to your `.gitignore` file, since the files in the `Carthage` directory are the equivalent of build artifacts.
+> **Note:** By default, Carthage builds a framework for each platform supported by the project.
+You can limit the build to a specific platform by specifying a value for the `--platform` argument when invoking the `carthage` command.

-Once Carthage is done building CleanroomASL, you can use the `open` command to locate `CleanroomASL.framework` in Finder:
+Once Carthage is done building CleanroomASL, you can use the `open` command to locate the framework binaries in Finder:

 ```bash
 open Carthage/Build/iOS
 ```

-The command above opens the directory containing the iOS build of the framework; to locate the Mac OS X build, execute:
+The command above opens the directory containing the iOS framework binary; to locate the Mac OS X binary, execute:

 ```bash
 open Carthage/Build/Mac
 ```

-If the `CleanroomASL.framework` file isn’t present, something went wrong with the build.
+If all went well, the Carthage build directories should contain the file `CleanroomASL.framework`.
+If that file isn’t present, something went wrong with the build.

-### 3. Add the necessary frameworks to your app target
+### 3. Add the necessary framework to your app target

 In Xcode, select the *General* tab in the build settings for your application target.
 Scroll to the bottom of the screen to reveal the section entitled *Embedded Binaries* (the second-to-last section).

-Go back to Finder, select `CleanroomASL.framework` and then drag it into the list area directly below *Embedded Binaries*.
+Go back to Finder, select the file `CleanroomASL.framework`, and then drag it into the list area directly below *Embedded Binaries*.

 If successful, you should see `CleanroomASL.framework` listed under both the *Embedded Binaries* and *Linked Frameworks and Libraries* sections.

-### 4. Create a build phase to strip the Carthage frameworks
+### 4. Create a build phase to strip the Carthage framework

-> **Important:** You do *not* need to perform this step when building for Mac OS X. This step is only necessary when building for targets that can be run in a simulator.
+> **Note:** You do *not* need to perform this step when building for Mac OS X. This step is only necessary when building for targets that can be run in a simulator.

 In Xcode, select the *Build Phases* tab in the build settings for your application target.